- A2.2.9. Security by compilation

 - IDEMIA signed a 2-year contract in January 2019, with Pesto and Caramba.
 The goal is to design a voting protocol adapted to the elections they plan to organize, in various countries.
 This includes the use of smartcards, yet without having to trust them.
 The resulting protocol is formally analysed with ProVerif.

-- A contract was signed with Nomadic Labs to study how to propose a secure voting protocol in replacement of the current (public) voting solution used in the Tezos blockchain to elect the next evolutions of the blockchain.
-This contract ended in January 2021.
+- A contract has been signed with Nomadic Labs to study how to propose a secure voting protocol in replacement of the current (public) voting solution used in the Tezos blockchain to elect the next evolutions of the blockchain.

 8.2 Bilateral grants with industry

-A CIFRE contract with Numeryx has started with the Resist project-team and Pesto, to develop algorithms for optimizing sets of filtering rules in Software Defined Networks.
+A CIFRE contract with Numeryx has started with the Resist research group at Inria Nancy and Pesto, to develop algorithms for optimizing sets of filtering rules in Software Defined Networks.

 9 Partnerships and cooperations